FREQUENTLY ASKED QUESTIONS (FAQs)

 A: A new deposit is required with each new lease agreement from a new landlord.

-A: Click the Direct Debit Form, fill it out, and attached a VOIDED check.
-You may either submit the completed form and check:
+A: Click on the link Direct Debit Form, fill it out and attached a VOIDED check or deposit slip.
+You may either submit the completed form on-line or:

 - Via mail sent to City of Santa Fe Water Division, PO BOX 5439, Santa Fe, NM 87502